huilinghe19/Raspberry_Pi/README.md

        >>> cd linux-gpib-kernel-4.2.0
        >>> ./configure

 2. After installing linux-gpib and raspi patch packages(make install has been done).
 There is something wrong in GPIB configuration file.
 GPIB has not been configured in Raspberry.
-What is the address of the GPIB device?
+19 is the address of the GPIB device.

        >>> ibterm -b19
        >>> Error